MicrosoftDocs/VBA-Docs/api/Excel.WebOptions.md

 # WebOptions object (Excel)

-Contains workbook-level attributes used by Microsoft Excel when you save a document as a web page or open a web page.
+Contains workbook-level attributes used by Microsoft Excel when you save a document as a webpage or open a webpage.

 ## Remarks